storynory/storystatic/posts/archives/wicked-uncle/the-spy-who-never-was.md

 Jemima & Mum by Jana.

 Dedicated to Henry in New York.

-**The idea for this story was inspired by Richard&#8217;s own electric Skateboard &#8211; and you can see him riding his skateboard and reciting poetry on his YouTube channel, [YouTube channel, Sk8oetry][2]**

 This story is dedicated to Henry in New York City whose family generously supports us.